Spatio-Temporal Pricing for Ridesharing Platforms: Concluding Remarks

-We study the problem of optimal dispatching and pricing in two-sided ridesharing platforms in a way that drivers would choose to accept the platform's dispatches instead of driving to another area or waiting for a higher price.
-Under a complete information, discrete time, multi-period and multi-location model, we show that always following the mechanism's dispatches forms a subgame-perfect equilibrium among the drivers under the spatio-temporal pricing mechanism, which always computes a driver-pessimal competitive equilibrium plan at the beginning of the planning horizon as well as after any deviations.
-Our empirical study suggests that the STP mechanism achieves substantially higher social welfare and drivers' time efficiency in comparison to the myopic pricing mechanism, where in addition prices are highly unstable and drivers incur a large regret.
+We study the problem of pricing and dispatching in ridesharing platforms in a way that drivers would always choose to accept the platform's dispatches.
+Under a complete information, discrete time, multi-period and multi-location model, we show that always accepting the dispatched trips forms a subgame-perfect equilibrium among the drivers under the STP mechanism.
+The STP mechanism is simple in design: computing a driver-pessimal competitive equilibrium plan at the beginning of the planning horizon, as well as after any deviation from this plan.
+The main operational insight from this paper, as discussed in the introduction, is the role of the marginal welfare contribution of adding an extra driver at the origin versus at the destination of a trip (as prescribed in \eqref{equ:stp_prices}), in determining prices that are appropriately smooth, and optimizing social welfare.